 This body of research has been extended beyond judgments of teaching effectiveness.
 Research has shown that people can judge how trustworthy an individual is just from viewing a photo of that person for a few brief seconds.
 Others have found that people can predict who will win an election with above-chance accuracy just based on viewing photos of the candidates.
 The ability to quickly infer another person’s character or traits from a brief exposure is referred to as thin slicing.

 People can thin slice others with an impressive degree of accuracy.
 However, this accuracy depends in large part on knowing which factors are important.
-For example, research conducted by relationship expert John Gottman shows that divorce can be predicted at higher-than-chance levels by viewing a thin slice of video of a couple interacting.
-Gottman identified 4 key behaviors that predict divorce: criticism, contempt, defensiveness, and withdrawing/stonewalling.
+For example, research conducted by relationship expert John Gottman and colleagues (1998) shows that divorce can be predicted at higher-than-chance levels by viewing a thin slice of video of a couple interacting.
+Gottman identified four key behaviors that predict divorce: criticism, contempt, defensiveness, and withdrawing/stonewalling.
 Interestingly, complaining and anger actually do not predict divorce.

-Many professions rely on accurate thin-slicing, ranging from detective work and personal security to poker playing and psychic reading.
+In addition, many professions rely on accurate thin-slicing, ranging from detective work and personal security to poker playing and psychic reading.
 It may be that implicitly or explicitly learning to attune to the right signals is crucial to developing this expertise.

 Legend

 Figure 1.
-Correlations of molar nonverbal behaviors with end-of-semester teaching effectiveness ratings.
-Statistically significant correlations (p < .05) are noted with *.
+Correlations of Molar Nonverbal Behaviors & Students’ Ratings of Teacher Effectiveness.
+Molar nonverbal behaviors (i.e., trait judgments) from the thin slice video clips were correlated with students’ end-of-semester ratings of teacher effectiveness.
+In the figure,10 of the 15 molar nonverbal behaviors predict ratings of teacher effectiveness (optimistic, confident, dominant, active, enthusiastic, global variable, likable, warm, competent, supportive).

 Figure 2.
-Correlations of molecular nonverbal behaviors with end-of-semester teaching effectiveness ratings.
-Statistically significant correlations (p < 0.05) are noted with *.
+Correlations of Molecular Nonverbal Behaviors & Molar Global Rating.
+Molecular nonverbal behaviors (i.e., specific nonverbal actions) from the thin slice video clips were correlated with the teachers’ overall molar global rating.
+Only frowning is negatively correlated.

+Figure 3.
+Correlations of Molecular Nonverbal Behaviors & Students’ Ratings of Teacher Effectiveness.
+Molecular nonverbal behaviors (i.e., specific nonverbal actions) from the thin slice video clips were correlated with students’ end-of-semester ratings of teacher effectiveness.
+Fidgeting was negatively correlated with the criterion variable: Teachers who fidgeted more with their hands or fiddled with an object, such as chalk or a pen, received significantly lower ratings from their students.

 References

-Ambady, N. & Rosenthal, R. (1993).
+1. Ambady, N. & Rosenthal, R. (1993).
 Half a minute: Predicting teacher evaluations from thin slices of nonverbal behavior and physical attractiveness.
 Journal of Personality and Social Psychology, 64, 431-441.

-Kruglanski, A. W. (1989).
-The psychology of being "right": The problem of accuracy in social perception and cognition.
-Psychological Bulletin, 106, 395-409.
+2. Gottman, J. M., Coan, J., Carrere, S., & Swanson, C. (1998).
+Predicting marital happiness and stability from newlywed interactions.
+Journal of Marriage and Family, 60, 5-22.